apigee/apigee-android-sdk/README.md

 Building From Source
 --------------------
 To build from source, please use Maven.
-Issue this command from the top-level directory of your repository:
+Issue this command from the 'source' directory of your repository:

 <pre>
 	mvn install -Dmaven.test.skip=true